bertokattila/StockGame/README.md

 ## **Classes, data structures**

 I organized the classes into 3 packages according to their role.
 Each class (except Main) is a member of a package.
-The description of the classes is included in the source code as JavaDoc comments.
+The descriptions of the classes are included in the source code as JavaDoc comments.

 **Main**

 Creates and displays the main window.

 ### **Game package**
-- **Game**
+**Game**

-It represents a gameplay, stores the shares, their valuation history, and the player associated with the gameplay.
+It represents a gameplay, stores the shares, their value history, and the player object associated with the gameplay.
 Its most important role is to allow gameplays to be “attached” to the gui.
-This plays an importatnt a role in loading and saving saved games.
+This plays an importatnt a role in opening and saving games.
 (See **Save game** section)

-- **Player**
+**Player**

 Represents a player, stores its name, capital, active and closed positions.

-- **Stock**
+**Stock**

 Represents a stock, stores its name, value, and previous values.

-- **Position**
+**Position**

 Represents a position.
 It has its own unique id, it knows the stock which it was created from, so it can update its own value.